+System design interview questions are a crucial part of any tech interview.
 A system design interview analyzes your ability to solve problems and create systems that can solve the company’s or clients' problems.
 You may think of it as a brainstorming session where you’ll be expected to discuss a complex system efficiently.

 System design interviews are always driven by open-ended questions.
 Consider these interviews as an opportunity to work with your interviewer, just as a team would, to solve challenges related to the company’s goals.

 The Amazon system design interview is typically conducted later in the interview process.
 If you pass the phone screening round, you'll be invited for a video interview.
 This interview lasts for about 45 to 60 minutes.
 It will involve a hiring manager or a peer of the same level as your role.
-They will ask more in-depth questions about your resume.

 If you have attempted a coding interview in the past, you must be aware that system design or software design problems are an important part of technical interviews.
 Practicing these questions is key to cracking tech interviews, especially if you're gunning for senior positions.